Solirius-QE/Quality-Engineering-Learning-Hub/README.md

 # Solirius Quality Engineering Learning Hub

-Dive into a handpicked selection of resources covering manual testing, test automation, and QA best practices.
-Elevate your skills with this curated list 🚀🧪
+Dive into our handpicked selection of resources covering manual testing, test automation, and QA best practices from foundation to advanced.
+Boost your skills with this thoughtfully and regularly updated selection. 🚀🧪🌟📚🔝🏆💪

 | Grade | Recommend Courses | Focus |
 |:----------|:-------------:|------|